jdevang/distributed-chat-master/README.md

-# distributed-chat-master
+# Distributed chat - Master
-Code for master node for a distributed chat application in golang
+This is the code for the master node for a distributed chat application in golang.